autonomys/subspace/domains/README.md

 The above command assumes `{subspace-node-base-path}` as the location of node data. `{domain-id}` is a domain for which to insert the key and `{secret-phrase}` is the secret phrase to use for keypair derivation.

 #### Register Operator:

 Operator needs to register to a domain they want to operate on using `register_operator`.
 Registration extrinsic requires Operator Config.
 Once the domain epoch is finished, Operator can produce bundles from the new epoch.

 ### Start the domain operator node

-The domain operator node is running with an embededded consensus node, thus you need to specify the args for both the consensus node and the domain operator node:
+The domain operator node runs with an embededded consensus node, thus you need to specify the args for both the consensus node and the domain operator node:

 ```bash
 subspace-node [consensus-chain-args] -- [domain-args]